jboss-developer/www.jboss.org/README.md

-Updates to the DCP should happen automatically if the build is being done on the build server, however, if it is down or there is another emergency situation and the site needs to be built and content pushed to the DCP for staging or production please contact Pete Muir, Jason Porter, Andrew Rubinger or Ray Ploski.
-Below are steps to setup the environment for pushing content to the DCP.
+Updates to the DCP should happen automatically if the build is being done on the build server, however, if it is down or there is another emergency situation and the site needs to be built and content pushed to the DCP for staging or production please contact Pete Muir, Jason Porter, Andrew Rubinger, or Ray Ploski.
+Below are steps to set up the environment for pushing content to the DCP.

-In order to update content in the DCP you must have the URL set in config.yaml and the following two environment variables set:
+In order to update content in the DCP, you must have the URL set in config.yaml and the following two environment variables set:

     export dcp_user=jboss-developer
     export dcp_password=<see one of the people above for this>

 If these two variables are not set you will see a warning during the build:

-    Missing username and / or password for searchisko
+    Missing username and/or password for search

 You can then preview the staging site, which will also push data to the DCP staging server:

     rake preview[staging]

-Alterntively, you can preview/deploy to staging or production and the asociated DCP server will also be updated.
+Alternatively, you can preview/deploy to staging or production and the associated DCP server will also be updated.

 ## Deployment